mistweaverco/kulala.nvim/docs/docs/usage/dotenv-and-http-client.env.json-support.md

 but if you want to use them,
 we would advise you to use the `http-client.env.json` file.

-DotEnv is still supported, but it is not recommended, because it is not as flexible as the `http-client.env.json` file.
+DotEnv is still supported, but it's not recommended, because it's not as flexible as the `http-client.env.json` file.

 :::